ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

     ```bash
     cd /share/workshop/scRNA_workshop/$USER/scrnaseq_example
-    ln -s /share/workshop/scRNA_workshop/cellranger.outs/A001-C-007 ./A001-C-007-copy
+    ln -s /share/workshop/scRNA_workshop/cellranger_outs ./A001-C-007-copy
     ```

-	1. In the folder A001-C-007-copy, which output folders/files were generated from this script?
+	1. Explore the folder A001-C-007-copy.
+Which output folders/files contain the expression matrix?
-	2. Review the metrics_summary.csv file
-		1. What where the total number of reads in this sample?
+	2. Review the metrics_summary.csv file.
+What was the total number of reads in this sample?
-		2. Reads Mapped Confidently to transcriptome?
-		3. Sequencing Saturation?
-		4. Mean Reads per Cell?
-		5. Median UMI Counts per Cell?
-	3. head the files under raw_feature_bc_matrix and filtered_feature_bc_matrix
+	3. Use `head` to look at the first few lines of the files under raw_feature_bc_matrix and filtered_feature_bc_matrix.
+See if you can determine the difference between the raw and filtered results.
-	4. Transfer the html file to your computer
-	5. Transfer the matrix files and hdf5 file to your computer.
-(However, we will be using data from the full datasets for all three samples instead of this subset).

-In the intereste of time, the dataset we use for this step is a small subset of the original data.
+In the interest of time, the dataset we use for this step is a small subset of the original data.
 The cellranger summary file is [here](fullset_web_summary.html)

 ---